cetteup/pyq3serverlist/README.md

 ## Features
 - retrieve a list of game servers from a Quake 3 principal ("master") server
 - supports both UDP (default) and TCP for server list retrieval
+- retrieve status details and current players from game servers

 ## Installation
 Simply install the package via pip.